Chart Color Schemes

 The educational profile of Blacktown (North) - Marayong exceeds national averages, with above-average qualification levels and academic performance metrics

-In Blacktown (North), specifically in the Marayong trail region, as of a certain date, 31.2% of residents aged 15 years and above held university degrees.
-This compares to 38.0% for Greater Sydney, indicating potential room for educational development.
-Bachelor's degrees were the most common at 20.7%, followed by postgraduate qualifications at 9.0%, and graduate diplomas at 1.5%.
-Vocational credentials were also prevalent, with 29.1% of residents aged 15 years and above holding such qualifications.
+In Blacktown (North), specifically Marayong trail region, 31.2% of residents aged 15 and above hold university degrees, compared to Greater Sydney's 38.0%.
+This indicates potential for educational development.
+Bachelor degrees are the most common at 20.7%, followed by postgraduate qualifications at 9.0% and graduate diplomas at 1.5%.
+Vocational credentials are also prominent, with 29.1% of residents aged 15 and above holding them.

 This includes advanced diplomas (10.6%) and certificates (18.5%).
-Educational participation was notably high in the area, with 32.3% of residents currently enrolled in formal education.
-This included primary education at 10.4%, secondary education at 7.5%, and tertiary education at 5.9%.
+Educational participation is high, with 32.3% of residents currently enrolled in formal education.
+This includes primary education at 10.4%, secondary education at 7.5%, and tertiary education at 5.9%.

 Frequently Asked Questions - Education